-In India, there is capacity to treat only about 37% of the sewage generated annually.
+In India, there is the capacity to treat only about 37% of the sewage generated annually.
 The rest is discharged into natural water bodies without treatment.

 An analysis of single wastewater discharge from a treatment facility in India catering to drug manufacturers found concentrations of antibiotics high enough to treat over 40,000 people daily.

-Water, then, may be a major mode for the spread of AMR, especially in places with inadequate water supply, sanitation and hygiene.
+Water, then, maybe a major mode for the spread of AMR, especially in places with inadequate water supply, sanitation and hygiene.